prebid/prebid.github.io/prebid-server/developers/stored-requests.md

 # Stored Requests

-This document gives a technical overview of the Stored Requests feature.
+This document gives a technical overview of the Prebid Server Stored Requests feature.

 Docs outlining the motivation and uses will be added sometime in the future.